DNGros/R-U-A-Robot/README.md

 ## Other packages

+Our surveys/eval is done using a separate module [https://github.com/yooli23/LEGOEval](https://github.com/yooli23/LEGOEval).

-Certain components of this source might be independently useful from the dataset.
+Other certain components of this source might be independently useful from the dataset.
 This includes the tool for creating the context free grammar with features like intra-rule partitioning and modifiers.
 Also there the ML code was put into classify_text_plz, which was intended to be buildable into a few-lines-of-code solution to easily benchmark NLP classification tasks.
 Will eventually separate these into decoupled packages.